nrepl/piggieback/docs/architecture.md

 `cljs.repl/repl*` calls `-tear-down` on the repl-env when its loop exits, which (because setup appends `:cljs/quit`) would tear the env down immediately after setup.
-To prevent that, Piggieback wraps the real repl-env in a generated "delegating" type whose `-tear-down` is a no-op and which forwards every other `IJavaScriptEnv` method (and map-like access) to the wrapped env.
-The wrapper is currently generated per repl-env class at runtime via `eval`.
-Removing the `repl*` driving would remove the need for this wrapper entirely (roadmap B1).
+To prevent that, Piggieback wraps the real repl-env in a single `DelegatingReplEnv` type whose `-tear-down` is a no-op and which forwards every other `IJavaScriptEnv` method (and map-like access) to the wrapped env.

+The `cljs.repl` error-formatting protocols (`IParseError`, `IGetError`, `IParseStacktrace`, `IPrintStacktrace`, `IReplEnvOptions`) are optional - a given env implements only some (node and the browser env implement different subsets) - and `cljs.repl` guards each call site with `satisfies?`.
+The delegator implements all of them, delegating to the wrapped env when it supports the protocol and otherwise falling back to the same default `cljs.repl` would use, so it mirrors each env's behaviour per instance.
+This replaced an earlier scheme that generated a delegating type per repl-env class at runtime via `eval` (roadmap item B1).

 ### Output forwarding (issue #111)